A helpful breakdown of how regrow minoxidil works, who it’s for, its limitations, and a potential alternative for hair regrowth.

 Regroe Minoxidil is a topical treatment used for hair loss, specifically androgenetic alopecia or male pattern baldness.
 It’s one of the most accessible hair regrowth products in the Philippines, often available over-the-counter in major pharmacies.

-This guide covers how it works, how to use it properly, side effects to watch out for, who can take it, and how it compares to other treatment options like GoRocky's GoFuller bundle—which combines proven ingredients for a more complete hair loss solution.
+This guide covers how it works, how to use it properly, side effects to watch out for, who can take it, and how it compares to other treatment options.

 Regroe’s active ingredient is minoxidil, a vasodilator that, when applied topically on the scalp, increases blood flow to your hair follicles.